lhaof/CGT/README.md

 ## Topology-aware pretraining
 The GCN-based pretraining is mainly following the implementation of this work [SENUCLS](https://github.com/Lewislou/SENUCLS).
 After the training of SENUCLS, we can have the GCN-pretrained weights.
-Some GCN-Pretrained weights for the four datasets are in [BaiduNetdisk]().
+Some GCN-Pretrained weights for the four datasets are in [BaiduNetdisk](https://pan.baidu.com/s/1lZhY6gUBvoC5BOsNq6MDoQ?pwd=qk7h)

 ## Training